kw01sg/personal-page/README.md

 3. Run `angular-cli-ghpages` with `ngh`.

-4. You can optionally add a message to the commit when deploying: `gh --message="<Commit Message>"`.
+4. You can optionally add a message to the commit when deploying: `ngh --message="<Commit Message>"`.

 ## Running unit tests